 Setting Up and Starting a Logi Report Server Cluster

-This topic introduces the steps for setting up a Logi Report Server Cluster and starting it.
-Here, it assumes that you already have a general idea about the infrastructure of Logi Report Server Clusters and know the functions of the clustered servers.
-If this isn't the case, refer to the previous Cluster topics.
+You should already have a general idea about the infrastructure of Logi Report Server Cluster, and know the functions of the clustered servers.
+If this is not the case, read the previous Cluster topics first.

-To set up a Logi Report Server Cluster, the following factors should be considered:
+To set up a Logi Report Server Cluster, you should consider the following factors:

 - How many servers will be included in the cluster?

-- When to use the distributed storage feature in the cluster?
+- Whether to use the distributed storage feature in the cluster?

 In a distributed cluster the files may be stored on any server node in the cluster.
 You can set how many copies will be made in the cluster and if you need to access the files from another node, Logi Report Server Cluster will copy them to this node from the node it is stored on.
 As a result, you can access your required files from anywhere in the cluster.
 If the copy number is 0, then it means every node of the cluster will get a copy.

-- When to use the default Derby DBMS for the system database or use your own DBMS?
+- Whether to use the default Derby DBMS for the system database or use your own DBMS?

 Logi Report includes the Apache Derby DBMS for the server data such as resources and users, groups and roles and a lot of other system information.
 By default, each installed node creates its own database in